This spicy vegan campfire chili is made with beans, peppers, tomatoes, and a beer broth. It’s an easy cold-weather stew that’s perfect for camping!

 Instead, you want to cook over very hot embers.
-You can either make a large campfire and then let it begin to die down for cooking, or use a charcoal instead of wood.
+You can either make a large campfire and then let it begin to diminish for cooking, or use charcoal instead of wood.

 We have a double fire ring that allows us to make a larger fire in one ring, and then scrape embers over to the smaller ring.

 Start by adding oil, diced onion, diced bell pepper, diced (or sliced) jalapeños, spices, and salt to the Dutch oven.